samvera/maintenance/README.md

 The Samvera GitHub Organization (https://github.com/samvera/) contains `git` repositories for multiple projects developed and actively maintained by the Samvera Community.
 The projects themselves may be divided into four distinct groups:

-- Hyrax
+- Hyrax (and the Hyrax Ecosystem)
 - Samvera Ruby Gems
-- Samvera JavaScript Packages
+- Samvera JavaScript Projects
 - Samvera Infrastructure
 - Samvera Administration